 - 1. In the root directory for the domain's Administration Server (the directory that contains the domain's config.xml file), create a text file. - 2.
-Add the following, required batch commands to the text file, each command on a separate line: - SETLOCAL where domain-name is the name of your WebLogic Server domain.
+Add the following, required batch commands to the text file, each command on a separate line: - SETLOCAL set DOMAIN_NAME=domain-name where domain-name is the name of your WebLogic Server domain.